Unguja

-Unguja (also referred to as "Zanzibar Island" or simply "Zanzibar", in – as mentioned in The Periplus of the Erythraean Sea) is the largest and most populated island of the Zanzibar archipelago, in Tanzania.
+Unguja (also referred to as "Zanzibar Island" or simply "Zanzibar") is the largest and most populated island of the Zanzibar archipelago, in Tanzania.

 History

 Geography

 Unguja is a hilly island, about 85 km long (north-south) and 30 km wide (east-west) at its widest, with an overall area of about 1,666 km2.
 It is located in the northern half of the Zanzibar Archipelago, in the Indian Ocean, about 59 km south of the second largest island of the archipelago, Pemba.
 Unguja and mainland Tanzania are separated by the Zanzibar Channel.

 Unguja is surrounded by a number of smaller islands and islets, with only two of them, Tumbatu and Uzi, being inhabited.
 Other minor islands around Unguja include Bawe, Chapwani, Changuu, Chumbe, Kizingo, Kwale, Latham, Mautani, Miwi, Mnemba, Mwana wa Mwana, Nianembe, Popo, Pungume, and Ukanga.